 4. Saving Water

 There are so many ways to save water outside that I just had to mention it.

-The Australian's, who are doing all they can to save water, use everything from buckets in the shower to massive tanks out back.
-This is normally a more expensive option than the buckets, and can range anywhere from $75 up to several thousand.
+You can use buckets in the shower to massive tanks outside your house to capture rainwater.
+The latter is a more expensive option than the buckets, and tanks range anywhere from $75 up to several thousand.

 But installing a water tank that can catch rainwater — most normally harvested from your roof and guttering — is a great way to help the environment.